A "Distributed Denial of Service," or "DDoS" (say, "DEE-doss") attack, is a deliberate effort to bring a website or web hosting provider offline.

 That's all well and good while the amount of incoming requests remains reasonable.
 The trouble begins when the amount of incoming requests rises dramatically.
+A huge spike in requests in a short amount of time can overwhelm a server.
 This can be achieved by using a large network of computers that are connected to the internet and which are silently infected with a virus.
 These viruses (and there are plenty of them) allow unknown, remote third parties to commandeer the infected machines, and instruct all of them to bombard a specified web server with requests, one after another, without stop.
 The result is a flood of incoming requests which would all be innocuous when taken individually, but collectively are enough to overwhelm and bring down a server.
 The server is not actually taken offline, it's just so busy trying to respond to so many incoming requests that it's unable to actually send any site data out to the requesting users.
 The end result is the same, though: end users are not able to receive site data from the server.

 A single webserver can be brought down by a small DDoS attack - that is, an attack that's carried out by a relatively small number of infected machines (in online security parlance, these infected machines are called "bots," and a group of them acting together is called a "bot-net."
 Bot-nets are often created by sophisticated criminals and rented out to whoever has the money and motivation to use them.)
 Webservers located in a large and well-managed datacenter (such as Finalsite's servers) are more resistant to DDoS attacks, but all that really means is that it takes a larger bot-net to knock them offline.